Moe-hacker/ruri/README.md

 - Secure:
 It uses libcap and libseccomp for security, and most devices in /dev will never be reached in containers.
 - Static:
-Compile ruri with `make static`, it will be compiled as a small binary file(less than 1M), but it can be run everywhere without dependent libraries.
+Compile ruri with `make static`, it will be compiled as a small binary file(less than 1M), but it can be run anywhere without dependent libraries.

 &emsp;The default capability set is based on docker container, which can be elevated with the `-p` option, reduced by `-d`, or you can use `--keep` and `--drop` to set by yourself.
 ### Install: